ractivejs/ractivejs.github.io/docs/support.md

 ### Multiple inheritance

 Components can no longer inherit from multiple other components at the same level, meaning that `Ractive.extend(FirstComponent, SecondComponent)` is no longer possible.
-You can still set up an inheritance hierachy multiple levels deep with `Ractive.extend(FirstComponent).extend(SecondComponent)`.
+You can still set up an inheritance hierachy multiple levels deep with `const First = Ractive.extend({ ...options }); const Second = First.extend({ ...others });`.

 ## Migrating from 0.7